sagefy/sagefy/docs/Test-Plan.md

 - [ ] Change your password
 - [ ] Change your user name
 - -
-- [ ] Find the set on "Basic Math"
+- [ ] Find the subject on "Basic Math"
 - [ ] Find the unit on addition
 - [ ] View the change history of the unit
 - [ ] Find the video card on addition
 - -
 - [ ] Find and view the user "Doris"
-- [ ] Find the topic under "Basic Math" set
+- [ ] Find the topic under "Basic Math" subject
 - [ ] Follow the topic
 - [ ] Write a post in the "Basic Math" topic
 - [ ] Update the content of the post